9 Things everyone needs to know about hypnotherapy

 Yes indeed.
-Everyone (unless they have a serious mental condition) can experience hypnosis, it is a totally natural state of mind rather like daydreaming.
-Everyone daydreams! - Of course, like everything in life there is a range of responses - from a deep state to a lighter trance.
-Hypnotherapy can, however, be just as effective for someone who is at the lighter end of the range and at times a very deep state can be counter productive.
+Everyone (unless they have a serious mental health condition) can experience hypnosis, it is a totally natural state of mind rather like daydreaming.
+Everyone daydreams! - Of course, like everything in life, there is a range of responses - from a deep state to a lighter trance.
+Hypnotherapy can, however, be just as effective for someone who is at the lighter end of the range and at times a very deep state can be counterproductive.
 The main requirement is simply being receptive, to allow beneficial change to naturally occur.

 9. How many sessions will I need?

 This will very much depend on the extent of the problem you want to address and the extent of your desired outcome.
 Everyone is different.
 Therapy is tailored to meet individual needs and objectives.
 It is a facilitator of self-development, to aid in developing potential.
-For most issues a programme of 2 - 5 sessions is typically recommended.
+For most issues, a programme of two to five sessions is typically recommended.
 Further sessions if needed will depend on how these sessions progress.